bogumilkorek/cudomisie/readme.md

   - validation rules for BlogPost, Category, Email, Order, Page, Product, ShippingMethod, User (cleaner controllers)

 - Blade components
-  - cartItems
+  - cartItems: shows items in shopping cart
-  - postGrid
+  - postGrid: shows blog posts as a grid
-  - productGrid
+  - productGrid: shows products as a grid

 - Laravel Mix (*webpack.mix.js* in root directory)
   - optimize all image assets (webpack plugin) and copy them to *public/images*
   - translate ES6, join and minify Javascript files (output: app.js and admin.js)
   - compile SASS to CSS, join and minify CSS files (output: app.css and admin.css)
-  - add random value to asset names in production to prevent caching
+  - add random value to asset names in production to prevent browser caching

 ## 3. Todo
 - More browser/unit tests
 - Code refactoring
 - Extend dropzone with drag and drop
 - Navigation CRUD with drag and drop
-- AJAX Duplicate check when title field was focused out
+- AJAX check duplicate when title field was focused out
 - More complex auth with user roles
-- Wishlist
+- Product wishlist
 - Product attributes (size etc.)
 - Add Google captcha if needed
 - **Create backend API with Laravel/Lumen using JWT or Laravel Passport and frontend client with Vue.js**